 Financial reporting shows financial details to individuals inside and outside the company.
 The company uses the cash flow statement, balance sheet, and income statement as its main reports.
 It can also create other reports based on what’s needed.

 All companies, no matter their size, need to do financial reporting.
-This helps them follow rules, meet standards, and make decisions.
+This helps them follow rules, meet standards, and make decisions (Brex).
 Big companies follow strict SEC rules, and private companies report to lenders or owners.
-Moreover, small businesses do reports for taxes.
+Moreover, small businesses do their taxes.

 Annual and interim financial reports are made for periods like quarters or months.

-According to Bloomberg, Tax Portfolio 5116 covers the basics of financial accounting including designing financial statements in compliance with U.S. GAAP (Generally Accepted Accounting Principles).
-It also covers how companies must provide clear financial info to government agencies, creditors, and shareholders.
+According to Bloomberg, Tax Portfolio 5116 covers the basics of financial accounting, including designing financial statements in compliance with U.S. GAAP (Generally Accepted Accounting Principles).
+It also covers how companies must provide clear financial information to government agencies, creditors, and shareholders (Bloomberg).
 Key points include:

 - Balance Sheet: Displays what a company holds and owes.